opinner/opinner.github.io/slides.md

 # :x models
 So called Direct numerical simulation (DNS) of the Navier Stokes equations.

-## Estimating marine turbulence
+## Estimating marine turbulence from observations
 <!-- .slide: style="text-align: left;"> -->

-- Very few [:observational methods](#observations) or [:numerical models](#models) can resolve turbulent scales directly
+Very few [:observational methods](#observations) or [:numerical models](#models) can resolve turbulent scales directly:
 - General need for parameterizations (in models and observations)
 - Parameterizations from observational data range from more to less trustworthy, dependent on their measured scales.

 Vertical profiles:
   - Microstructure: Shear variability on Millimeter scales(often THE gold standard)
   - Finestructure: Shear variability on Meter scales
-  - Overturns , etc.
+  - Overturns: Unstable segments on 1-100 Meter scales

 ADCP:
-  - structure function: Velocity variability
+  - structure function: Velocity variability on meter scales

 ---